Saturday, November 2, 2024

 In the days since that happened I have thought of it often.
 The food from that day has since run out, and most days are a challenge to keep them fed and our spirits up, but thinking of the time dog food fell from the sky does calm me down a little, gives me hope.

 With that hope, there must also be concrete action.
 We must face some realities at the intersection of: us getting older, a lot of geriatric dogs and still quite a large pack, difficulties in finding work, and the continuing pandemic.
 There are some positive signs for paying work in tech in the near future, but it isn't as near as I'd like, and nothing is a sure bet anymore.
-Crowdfunding is clearly something we should be doing, but not all platforms work in Mexico and our bank here is not terribly useful for this purpose.
-We've decided to try chuffed.org to raise a month's worth of food and medicine for the shelter (roughly USD$1,000 aka MXN$20,000) and would appreciate it readers would share the link and consider donating.
-All money goes to the dogs.
+Crowdfunding is clearly something we should be doing.
+We have done a little in the past, but things have changed over the years.
+We decided to try chuffed.org to raise a month's worth of food and medicine for the shelter (roughly USD$1,000 aka MXN$20,000) and are pleased to say we raised a little over MXN$11,000.
+Sadly, chuffed informed us that they were dropping all support for Mexican campaigns, and ours would be deactivated on 30 Nov 2024.
+We have therefore created a GoFundMe campaign and have verified it works.

 Tuesday, October 22, 2024